radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/admin/backups/backups-overview.md

 | Recover   |       X       |                     |
 | Restore   |       X       |         X           |

-> **Note:** The workflows to delete and restore environment backups are the same whether performed from the Admin *Backups* tab or an environment's *Backups* tab.
+[!note] The workflows to delete and restore environment backups are the same whether performed from the Admin *Backups* tab or an environment's *Backups* tab.
 To learn how to delete or restore an environment backup, review the [delete a backup](../../environments/backup-and-restore/delete-backup.md) or [restore a backup](../../environments/backup-and-restore/restore-backup.md) guide.

 ## Getting started